 What drives us?

-Government or ourselves.
+Government or ourselves?

 That's what this is all about.

-And if you believe that Barack Obama, if you believe that the best way for this country to move forward is for it to be directed by Barack Obama or any other president of Washington using government, then you are forever acknowledging that you are irrelevant.
+And if you believe that Barack Obama, if you believe that the best way for this country to move forward is for it to be directed by Barack Obama or any other president in Washington using government, then you are forever acknowledging that you are irrelevant.

 And you are giving up any claim to prosperity.